ECCC-ASTD-MRD/xrec/README.md

 ## GNU compilers

-- xoas is configured to use GNU compilers
+- xrec is configured to use GNU compilers
 - make sure the compilers and libraries paths are set in the appropriate environment variables (PATH and LD_LIBRARY_PATH)
 - changes to the C and Fortran flags can be done in **cmake_rpn/ec_compiler_presets/default/Linux-x86_64/gnu.cmake**